-- Cage-free eggs: We will transition to cage-free eggs by 2025 or sooner based on available supply, affordability and consumer demand.
+- Cage-free eggs: We have set a goal to work with our suppliers to develop a sustainable and affordable 100 percent cage-free egg supply chain by 2025 or sooner, based on available supply, affordability and consumer demand.

-- Milk with no artificial growth hormones: Our private brand (Spartan® and Our Family®) milk has no artificial growth hormones (rBST/rBGH).
+- Milk with no artificial growth hormones: Our Family® brand milk has no artificial growth hormones (rBST/rBGH).

 - Genetically modified seafood: We have no intention of ever selling any genetically modified seafood.

 - Polled genetics: We support the use of polled genetics breeding programs for dairy cows, which if successful will ultimately eliminate the need for dehorning.

 Cage-free eggs include eggs labeled cage free, certified organic, free range or pasture raised.
 Our Full CircleTM, Green Meadows and Pete and Gerry’s Organic eggs, as well as some of Eggland’s Best eggs, are cage free and available in select stores.

 Why are artificial growth hormones used?

 Some dairy farmers inject their cows with artificial growth hormones (rBST, rBGH) to boost milk production.
 The U.S. FDA (Food and Drug Administration) approved the use of rBST and rBGH in 1993.